 Recognizing Meth Addiction in a Loved One

-The Diagnostic and Statistical Manual of Mental Disorders (DSM) is a set of guidelines that mental health professionals use to diagnose conditions like a substance use disorder or addiction.
-A person is said to have meth use disorder if two or more of the following criteria are present in the last year: [2]
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) is a set of guidelines that mental health professionals use to diagnose conditions such as a substance use disorder, for example, a methamphetamine use disorder.
+A person is said to have meth use disorder if two or more of the following criteria are present in the last year: [3]

-• Continued meth use despite health or psychological problems related to the drug
+• Continued meth use despite negative health consequences and psychological problems related to drug use.

-• Withdrawal symptoms when methamphetamine is not in one’s system
+• Withdrawal symptoms when methamphetamine is not in the system.

-• Large amounts of time spent on meth use
+• Large amounts of time spent on using meth and recovering from its use.

-• Use of meth in unsafe situations (e.g., driving)
+• Use of meth in unsafe situations (e.g., while driving).

-If you or someone you love meets two or more of the above criteria, call a helpline as soon as possible and take the first step towards getting help.
+If you or someone you love meets two or more of the above criteria, call a helpline as soon as possible.
+Taking this first step towards getting better could save a life.
 This is especially important for people with a severe meth use disorder (people who meet five or more of the above criteria).

 What to Expect During Meth Addiction Treatment

-When you call a meth hotline like Drug Helpline, you are acknowledging that there’s a problem that needs to be fixed.
+When you call a meth hotline such as the National Drug Helpline, you are acknowledging that there’s a problem that needs to be fixed.
 This is a great start to your journey of recovery.

-The first step in meth addiction treatment is usually detoxification, during which the body is allowed to expel the drug under medical supervision.
-The medical team monitoring you (or your loved one) will manage any withdrawal symptoms and make it easier to quit meth use.
+The first step in meth addiction treatment is usually detoxification.
+During this phase of recovery, the body is allowed to expel the drug.
+It is done under medical supervision to ensure safety.
+The medical team monitoring you (or your loved one) can manage any withdrawal symptoms and make it easier to quit meth use.

 Can I Call a Meth Hotline for a Family Member?

-Yes, meth hotlines like Drug Helpline offer help to people struggling with meth addiction as well as their friends and family members.
-If you are worried about a loved one, do not hesitate to call and get the support and guidance you need to start getting your life back on track.
+Yes, meth hotlines such as the Drug Helpline offer help to people struggling with meth addiction as well as their friends and family members.
+If you are worried about a loved one, do not hesitate to call and get the support and guidance you need to help them get their life back on track.

-When you call Drug Helpline, you are under no obligation to start treatment.
-You can speak to trained staff who will give you information about various treatment options, but it is your call whether you want to start recovery now.
+When you call the Drug Helpline, you are under no obligation to start treatment.
+You can speak to trained staff who will give you information about various treatment options, but it is your call whether you want to start recovery now or later.

-It can be overwhelming and frightening to deal with meth addiction.
-Call Drug Helpline, and you can get lots of valuable information and access to resources and then decide on what you want to do.
+It can be overwhelming and frightening when you’re dealing with something like meth addiction.
+Call the Drug Helpline and find a friend to help you in this challenging journey.
+You are not alone.
+We are here to give you lots of valuable information and access to resources.
+Then it’s your call on what you want to do.
 If you or a loved one is battling meth addiction, call (844) 289-0879 for free, confidential advice.

 Dr. Jennifer Merrill